Rozapz/Health_Insurance_Cost_Prediction/README.md

 ![mean region](Resources/mean_region.png)

-Now lets check if the number of children has any impact on our data.
+Now let's check if the number of children has any impact on our data.
 It seems that an individual with 3 kids has to pay more, but still, this is too early to predict this.

 ![mean childeren](Resources/mean_childeren.png)

-Now lets take a look at the average of charges for each age group.
+Now let's take a look at the average of charges for each age group.
 There is an obvious trend here.
-As can be seen below, the older an individual gets, they incur larger insurance costs.
+As can be seen below, the older an individual gets, they incur larger the insurance costs.

 ![mean age plot](Resources/mean_age_plot.png)

 Finally, let's take a look at the effect of being a smoker.
-The differnece is huge.
-It seems that being an smoker is bad for both your health and finances!
+The difference is huge.
+It seems that being a smoker is bad for both your health and finances!

 ![mean smoker](Resources/mean_smoker.png)

-Lets go deeper and separate the charges for smokers and non smokers.
+Lets go deeper and separate the charges for smokers and non-smokers.

 ![charges smoker vs non-smoker](Resources/charges_smoker_non_smoker.png)